 Mountain biking offers you complete body training.
 You will use your arms, your shoulders and your belly muscles as well as your legs, so the more you roll, the more muscles become strong and powerful.

 At the beginning of each ride, take 10 or 20 minutes with ease to warm up your muscles, and do not forget to stretch all muscle groups at the end.

-The key to good mountain biking is to be relaxed and flexible on your bike, ready to go forward, back and on one side.
+The key to proper mountain biking is to be relaxed and flexible on your bike, ready to go forward, back and on one side.
 It is not a commuter bike or road bike, where you can sit and tour.
-When the bicycle moves on the ground, you must be ready to move it underneath.
+When the bicycle moves on the ground, you must be ready to push it underneath.

 Stand on the pedals and keep your arms and legs bent; They act as additional dampers, so you can easily absorb the blows.
 Keep your body down, the elbows and knees bend and move your hips back so that they are tall and light behind the saddle.

-Keep the pedals level, but lower your heels so they are supported by them.
+Keep the pedals level, but lower your heels, so they support them.
 This means that you can absorb the force of your body by pressing with the legs and not with the arms and with the handle when you brake or hit a bump.
 This keeps you stable and prevents you from flying over the handle when you need to stop suddenly. ,

-Look forward to the anticipation and take in advance easy speed.
-It is best to sit and drive at a steady pace on a simple climb to the hills instead of standing and kicking hard as you lose and trample less traction.
+I look forward to the anticipation and take in advance a comfortable speed.
+It is best to sit and drive at a steady pace on a straightforward climb to the hills instead of standing and kicking hard as you lose and trample less traction.